What

 - Or: How to lean into strengths of LLM (eg always available)

-- Difference contexts between private notetaking, public comments, DMs
+- Difference contexts, writing styles between private notetaking, public comments, DMs

 Inspirations